Explore Grey County's 2018 Maple Syrup Festivals

 Grey Roots Museum and Archives hosts the Maple Sugar Moon Festival on March 17th from 10 a.m. to 3 p.m.
 Grey Roots invites you to experience the joy of maple!
 Explore Sacred Medicines and Mother Earth through teachings from M’Wikwedong Native Cultural Resource Centre, listen to the Saugeen Trappers share stories of the first European hunters and trappers of Grey County, get moving with live music from Hugh and Wendi Hunter, taste some fresh maple taffy from DeJong Acres – free samples for children, enjoy a hearty pancake breakfast with maple syrup (cash only)!
 Bring the whole family and rejoice at this traditional rite of spring!
 Regular admission rates apply.
 FREE for Grey Roots members.

-Walter's Falls Maple Fest - date still to be confirmed for 2018 - at the Walter's Falls Community Centre.
+Walter's Falls Maple Fest will be on Saturday, April 7 from 8:30am until 1:30pm at the Walter's Falls Community Centre.
 This charming community event offers a pancake breakfast at a nominal fee of $9 for adults and $3 for children.
 There will be musical entertainment, a local markeplace with honey, home baking, crafts, books and more!
 You can also hitch a ride through the sugar bush.
 For more information call Millie at 519-794-0824.

 The historic 24th Annual Holstein Maplefest happens April 14th from 9 a.m. to 4 p.m. and April 15th from 10 a.m. to 3 p.m. at Love’s Sugarbush near the village of Holstein.
 Don't miss the great breakfast in this 40-acre working sugar bush.
 There are many demonstrations for the kids—bee-keeping, birdfeeder building, log sawing, woodcarving, ice cream making, zip lining and more.
 Enjoy entertainment in the big tent including children’s face painting.
 Learn about different ways to make maple syrup and enjoy the Optimist Club’s all-day pancake breakfast.